-Ask yourself what the signee and the donor have in common in terms of their identity.
+Ask yourself what the signee and the donor have in common regarding their identity.
 Then, use language that makes the connection clear for your audience.

 Phrases like, “if you’re anything like me…” or “I also know what it’s like…” can help a donor better connect to your message and the person relaying it.

 It’s like the old sales trick of nodding your head when asking a question to make someone more agreeable.
 Statements like this help the donor connect the dots.

 The idea is to appeal to their sense of identity.
 It reveals shared experiences and gets the donor thinking: Yes, I know what that’s like!
 I want to help others like me!

 For example, if your appeal deals with health-related items and you know some of your donors are doctors, use a fellow doctor as the sender!
 For others, use someone who can relate to the recipient as a patient or caregiver.

 READ MORE: Using your nonprofit’s data to optimize email outreach.

 You need a solid sense of who your donors are to apply these strategies in your nonprofit’s appeal letters.

 But if you don’t have detailed demographic and psychographic information about your supporters, their motivations, and how they see themselves within your organization yet, that’s OK.